John Stokes

 The First UK Tour and John disappears:

 When they finished their first major tour of Gt.
 Britain with 'Nina and Frederick' they were stranded in Manchester with no immediate bookings As Con and Dec had professional positions prior to leaving Ireland there was no employment readily available.
+Con was an Electrical Engineer specialising in heating design and Dec was a Civil Engineer in the Chief Civil Engineer's office of the Irish National Rail Company C.I.E.
 John [as a carpenter] returned with haste to Dublin.
 Con and Dec were fortunate, through hard investigation, to obtain bookings.
-They sent for John to rejoin them as they started performing around the clubs in Manchester [there were 365 clubs in Manchester at that time!]
+They sent for John to rejoin them as they started performing around the clubs in Manchester [there were more than 365 clubs in Manchester at that time!]

 The First Recordings and John is gone again!

-When they made their first record and were asked to stay in London during the terrible winter of 1962/3 for interviews etc. food was short, money was short and heating was definitely short.
+When they made their first record and were asked to stay in London during the terrible winter of 1962/3 for interviews, expected TV and Radio etc. food was short, money was short and heating was definitely short.
 John disappeared again leaving Dec and Con to wait for the phone to ring.
 Again they had to send for him when bookings came in.
+The two brothers, Dec and Con, genuinely starved during this period only living on scraps of porridge.

 John's voice was replaced

 John's voice was replaced on several recordings by their musical arranger Ivor Raymonde, most notably on 'Ramona' which was one of their hits, and also on 'I Wouldn't Trade You For The World' .
+On the sessions produced by Tony Hatch only Con and Dec appeared.
 John only played bass on one recording; their Irish Album 'Under and Over' .
-However Dec had to quietly go back into the studio and replace lots of it.
+However, Dec had to quietly go back into the studio and replace lots of it.
 Dec produced the album.
 John never played bass on any other Bachelors' record EVER!
+All the vocal arrangements were written and arranged by Dec.
+As all the recordings post 1963 were co-produced by Dec, although this fact did not appear in any credits at the time.

 The Beginning of the End:

-The Bachelors bought their own sound system in the late '70s and for the first time they had speakers on stage so that they could hear themselves singing.
+The Bachelors bought their own sound system in the late '70s and for the first time they had monitor speakers on stage so that they could hear themselves singing.
 Con noticed that the voices were somehow out of tune, and immediately thought it was his fault!
-He asked their sound man , Brian Savoury, to record his voice solo, during a show, so that he could listen to himself.
+He asked their sound man, Brian Savory, to record his voice solo, during a show, direct from his microphone to a tape machine, so that he could listen to himself.
 He was pleasantly surprised to hear that he was singing very much in tune.

 Was it Dec's voice out of tune?

-Their next show was at Gunton Hall, and once again Con asked Brian, this time to record John solo.
+Their next show was at Gunton Hall, and once again Con asked Brian, this time, to record John solo, direct from his microphone to the tape recording machine.
 When he got home he could not believe what he was listening to!
 Not only was it out of tune, but there were the weirdest noises he had ever heard on the tape.
 At the next show Con handed the tape to John and asked him to listen to it, whereupon he flung the tape to the floor saying it was 'doctored' and that there was nothing wrong with his voice.
 He then stated that the monitors on stage made him sing out of tune!

 John's microphone had to be turned off!